origenial/ponceleo-beta/README.md

 The code is organized as a mono-repository hosting multiple modules.
 The most advanced module is located at `/modules/ponceleo_landing/frontend`.
 It contains the home page's frontend.

+You can also find the landing's backend (managing email services) at `modules/ponceleo_landing/backend/`